mdholbrook/lung-tumor-detection/README.md

 ![image](.github/banner.png)

-# Lung Tumor Detection for the Duke Quantitative Image and Analsysis Lab (QIAL) U24 Precinical Trail
+# Lung Tumor Detection for the Duke Quantitative Image and Analysis Lab (QIAL) U24 Preclinical Trial

 This repository contains methods for training a V-net to detect lung nodules in micro-CT images of mice.
 The purpose of this project is to create tools which may be used in computer aided diagnosis (CAD) of scans performed in the preclinical arm of a co-clinical trial.